 Seaweeds are a very nutritious source of food.
 Many people in Western Europe have not tried them and do not realise just how diverse a source of food they can be.
-Every species found growing near to the shore around the British Isles is non-toxic*, so they are generally pretty safe to experiment with, but although some types taste GREAT when prepared in the right ways, there are also some tastebud shocks to be had.
-Some are truly sensational, but no, not all of them are nice!
-It has to be said that gutweed Ulva intestinalis, purple laver Porphyra umbilicalis, the wracks Fucus/Ascophylum species, sugar kelp Saccharina latissima and pepper dulse Osmundea pinnatifida** are among our firm favourite foods as foragers, well worth going out for!
+Every species found growing near to the shore around the British Isles is non-toxic*, so they are generally pretty safe to experiment with, but although some types taste GREAT when prepared in the right ways, there are also a few tastebud-shockers!
+It has to be said that gutweed Ulva intestinalis, purple laver Porphyra umbilicalis, serrated wrack Fucus serratus, sugar kelp Saccharina latissima, pepper dulse Osmundea pinnatifida**, dulse Palmaria palmata, caragheen Chondrus crispus, and sea sphaghetti Himanthalia elongata, are among our firm favourites.
+They are all well worth going out for!

-* There is one toxic species in deeper water.
+* There is one toxic species in much deeper water.

-When one uses seaweed as a tasty concentrate in cooking, one should also be aware that it is possible to consume too much iodine from some seaweeds, particularly kelp, although this would not be a problem with occasional eating.
-If you consume a seaweed product every single day this becomes a consideration as you don’t want to overdose and block the thyroid gland altogether.
-Using anything with this degree of regularity generally requires a different approach to dosing.
-Some samples of dried kelp powder are so rich that a regular daily dose of more than a fraction of a teaspoonful could actually be an iodine overdose over time for susceptible people.
-This is possibly the reason why goitres, the tell tale swelling of the throat, have always been so common among the Japanese fishing families who use kelp as a major component in their diet.
+When one uses seaweed as a tasty concentrate in cooking, one should also be aware that it is sometimes possible to consume a little bit too much iodine from some seaweeds, and I am thinking here particularly of kelp which is super-rich in iodine.
+This would not be a problem with occasional eating, but if you consume a seaweed product every single day this becomes a consideration as you don’t want to overdose and block the thyroid gland altogether.
+Using anything with this degree of regularity generally requires a different approach.
+Some samples of dried kelp powder are so rich that a regular daily dose of more than a fraction of a teaspoonful could actually be an iodine overdose over time for susceptible people, but most other seaweeds contain less iodine and are much less problematic This is possibly the reason why goitres, the tell tale swelling of the throat, have always been so common among the Japanese fishing families who traditionally use kelp as a major component of their diet.
 The moral of this tale?
-A little bit of what you fancy does you good… too much too often and it generally ceases to be a good thing.
+A little bit of what you fancy does you good… but too much, too often and it generally ceases to be a good thing.

 For the remainder of this post I shall focus on making wrack powder.
 Wracks come in a number of different types.
 Each species has its own characteristics by which it can be identified; there is knotted wrack, serrated wrack, bladder wrack, twisted wrack, channelled wrack, but turned into wrack powder they generally taste and smell pretty similar and can be used in similar ways.